-The French-language version of the Louisiana Purchase Treaty and Convention is signed in Paris, France, and Robert Livingstonn writes to President Thomas Jefferson to tell him that New Orleans and Louisiana belong to the United States.
+In Paris, France, the French-language version of the Louisiana Purchase Treaty and Convention is signed.
+Robert Livingston writes to President Thomas Jefferson to tell him that New Orleans and Louisiana will soon belong to the United States.

 Signing of the Louisiana Purchase Treaty